devraj121/Realtime-Weather/README.md

+This website is hoted using Netlify.
+Link-> https://realtimeweatherforecast.netlify.app/

 A simple and efficient weather application built using JavaScript, HTML, and CSS.
 It allows users to search for a city and get real-time weather information.

 Key Features: